-Our Doctor of Chiropractic and Clinic Director Dr James Revell starts us off by telling us about his day.
+Our Doctor of Chiropractic and Clinic Director James Revell starts us off by telling us about his day.

-I arrived early this morning to catch up with some files and paperwork before the day gets going.
+As the principal Chiropractor I arrived early this morning to catch up with some files and paperwork before the day gets going.
 I live in Old Town, near Motcombe, so there’s no commute to work – but even on that short drive you notice how quiet and sleepy Eastbourne is at 6 O’clock.
 I don’t usually see patients on Tuesdays but today I’m seeing some of Mykel Mason’s because he’s away on Honeymoon.

 With a team of five chiropractors and four massage therapists the clinic is always busy during the day, so I start extra early sometimes to get on with projects.
 The phone doesn’t ring and there’s no distractions.
 We increased our opening hours this summer to keep up with things, so now there’s less “quiet time” in the mornings before our clinic assistants start to arrive from about 7.15am onwards.